Credit Suisse braced for shareholder revolt over executive pay

 “They wanted to give a signal to shareholders and the outside world that for them, the most important things is the ultimate success and implementation of the strategic plan,” Rohner said.

-But the back down has failed to satisfy investor advisers including International Shareholder Services (ISS) and Glass Lewis, as well as Switzerland’s Ethos, threatening a close vote at Friday’s meeting in Zurich.
+But the back down has failed to satisfy investor advisers including Institutional Shareholder Services (ISS) and Glass Lewis, as well as Switzerland’s Ethos, threatening a close vote at Friday’s meeting in Zurich.

 ISS in a report last week said the bank’s decisions did “not appear to reflect a well-functioning remuneration process that is in tune with shareholder interests”.